Travel Writing and Costa Rica - KU Honors Program

 Dates

-Mid-October - early December: Program participants will meet from approximately 5:30–6:30pm once a week on the Lawrence campus.
+Mid-October - early December: Program participants will meet in the early evening once a week on the Lawrence campus.

 March: Final project due and public reading.